qinqian/GCAP/README.md

 	take the encode 2 mouse data as an example.

 	The following encode_mouse_treat_rep1 is the prefix.
 	a.
-This is top 10 of the loose hotspot regions encode_mouse_treat_rep1.hotspot.twopass.zscore.wig( totally 303941 regions ), which is used for SPOT score calculation.chr1    3322171 3322200 2.148710
+This is top 10 of the loose hotspot regions encode_mouse_treat_rep1.hotspot.twopass.zscore.wig( totally 303941 regions ), which is used for SPOT score calculation.

+	chr1    3322171 3322200 2.148710
 	chr1    3346446 3346569 2.896090
 	chr1    3359049 3359208 3.776190
 	chr1    3360959 3361032 2.148710